-Comprehensive Embedded Management (CEM) is a storage management solution for Dell systems that enables you to monitor the RAID and network controllers installed on the system using iDRAC without an operating system installed on the system.
+Comprehensive Embedded Management (CEM) is a storage management solution for Dell systems that enables you to effectively monitor the RAID and network controllers installed on the system using iDRAC without an operating system installed on the system.

-Using CEM enables you to do the following:
+Using CEM enables you to perform the following:

-- Monitor devices with and without an operating systems installed on the system - Provide a specific location to access monitored data of the storage devices and network cards - Allows controller configuration for all PERC 11 cards - NOTE: If you boot the system to HII (F2) or Lifecycle Controller (F10), then you cannot view the PERC cards on the CEM UI.
-The PERC cards are displayed on the CEM UI only after the system boot is complete. - (i) NOTE: It is not recommended that you create more than 8 VDs simultaneously with CEM.
+Monitor devices with and without an operating system installed on the system.

+- Provide a specific location to access monitored data of the storage devices and network cards. - Allows controller configuration for all PERC 10 cards. - NOTE: If you boot the system to HII (F2) or Lifecycle Controller (F10), then you cannot view the PERC cards on the CEM UI.
+The PERC cards are displayed on the CEM UI only after the system boot is complete. - i NOTE: It is not recommended to create more than 8 VDs simultaneously with CEM.